Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 At one time, KLQ even ran promos proudly proclaiming that they were anti-corporate rock.
 Sadly, it was a corporation, and a man named Matt Hanlon who put KLQ's glory days to a halt.

 Now, we present an essay on the rise and fall of one of Grand Rapids' most-legendary stations.
-From its beginnings as a religious station to its glory days to a station that only barely makes it into the top ten in the Arbitron.
+From its beginnings as a religious station to its glory days to a station that barely made it into the top ten in the Arbitron ratings to a mere internet footprint.

 PRE-STERN

 WKLQ began its life decades ago as WJBL, a station owned by three men: John, Bud and Len.
 All I know is that it was a religious station and religious book publisher Zondervan was a one-time owner.
-In 1984, the station was sold to Michigan Media, and the station went secular as WKLQ, at first playing top 40 music.
-During this time, WGRD (97.9) was the CHR king in the area.
+In 1984, the station was sold to Michigan Media out of Bloomington, IL, and the station went secular as WKLQ, at first playing top 40 music.
+During this time, WGRD (97.9) was the CHR king in the area, but they were neck-and-neck with KLQ.
 By the late 80s, KLQ was AOR and mornings were handled by Rick Beckett, Scott Winters and Darla Jaye.
 The station rose in the ratings thanks to the trio's popularity.
 However, they were lured away by WGRD, now alternative, in the mid-90s.
 KLQ began to fall severely in the ratings.

 THE STERN ERA BEGINS

 In 1996, fed up with poor ratings, KLQ management decided to get a last resort: Howard Stern.
 Stern's popularity was growing nationwide and conservative Grand Rapids would be a great test market for Stern's show.
 As a result, KLQ quickly shot up in the ratings, while the station promoted his program.
 However, there was a great deal of controversy was several religious groups - such as Bill Johnson's American Decency Association - started boycotting the station's advertisers for airing Stern's daily banter.
-As a result, KLQ kept Stern, but had him on a lower profile.
+As a result, KLQ kept Stern, but had him on a lower profile; virtually no mention of Stern was even said on their website.
 Also, the station would be notorious for airing music during Stern's then-lengthy breaks.
-However, the station's GM, Bart Brandimiller, had plans to keep Stern dur to his audience and good word from what little advertisers Stern had in the morning.
+However, the station's GM, Bart Brandimiller, had plans to keep Stern due to his audience and good word from what little advertisers Stern had in the morning.

 However, Bart retired, and the Hanlon era was around the corner.